On this page

 Server-side sources

 Use server-side sources in secure, multi-user environments like web servers and services that you run on your own servers.
-In these types of sources, code runs on the server.
+In these sources, code runs on the server.

 Amplitude's server-side sources include these SDKs and APIs: